apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/TransparentEncryption.md

 To comply with the above rule, each encryption zone has its own `.Trash` directory under the "zone directory".
 E.g., after `hdfs dfs rm /zone/encryptedFile`, `encryptedFile` will be moved to `/zone/.Trash`, instead of the `.Trash` directory under the user's home directory.
 When the entire encryption zone is deleted, the "zone directory" will be moved to the `.Trash` directory under the user's home directory.

+The `crypto` command before Hadoop 2.8.0 does not provision the `.Trash` directory automatically.
+If an encryption zone is created before Hadoop 2.8.0, and then the cluster is upgraded to Hadoop 2.8.0 or above, the trash directory can be provisioned using `-provisionTrash` option (e.g., `hdfs crypto -provisionTrash -path /zone`).
 <a name="Attack_vectors"></a>Attack vectors
 --------------